This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion

-A greenhouse can be made with flat roofs.
-They are usually made with the lean-to style of the greenhouse.
+A greenhouse can be made with flat roofs, usually lean-to style.
 But consider your local weather; curved roofs and arches release snow much better.